tlp19/CircuitSimulator-returnSuccess/README.md

 # returnSuccess // ELEC40006 Project
 Libraries:
   - Matrix library - by hbtalha [https://github.com/hbtalha/Matrix-Library]
+    - Matrix.h - merged header of our Matrix struct and the one from the library
+    - Matrix.cpp - definitions for the methods of the library
   - Boost - required for the matrix library

 List of program files: